psmann/WeatherMan/README.md

 ## Getting Started

+1) Clone the repository.
-1) Create keys for OpenWeatherMap API and Google Places API.
+2) Create new keys for OpenWeatherMap API and Google Places API.
-2) Clone the repository.
-3) Add your keys in a new Kotlin file and rebuild project.
+3) Add your keys in api/common/Keys.kt file located in the app module and rebuild project.
-4) Refactor the paths to API keys in errors.